 This year's annual meeting will be accessible through the Internet via a live webcast.
-Prior registration to attend the annual meeting by the Registration Deadline at www.proxydocs.com/AIRG is required.
-We adopted a virtual format for our annual meeting in light of the on-going developments related to the COVID-19 pandemic and governmental decrees that in-person gatherings be postponed or canceled, and in the best interests of public health and the health and safety of our stockholders, directors, and employees.
+We adopted a virtual format for our annual meeting in light of the COVID-19 pandemic, and in the best interests of public health and the health and safety of our stockholders, directors, and employees.

-You are entitled to participate in the annual meeting if you were a stockholder as of the close of business on our record date of April 27, 2020, or hold a valid proxy for the meeting.
-To be admitted to the annual meeting's live webcast, you must register at www.proxydocs.com/AIRG by the Registration Deadline as described in these proxy materials.
+You are entitled to participate in the annual meeting if you were a stockholder as of the close of business on our record date of April 27, 2021, or hold a valid proxy for the meeting.
+To be admitted to the annual meeting's live webcast, you must register at www.proxydocs.com/AIRG as described in these proxy materials.
 As part of the registration process you must enter the Control Number shown on your proxy card.
-After completion of your registration by the Registration Deadline, further instructions, including a unique link to access the annual meeting, will be emailed to you.
+After completion of your registration, further instructions, including a unique link to access the annual meeting, will be emailed to you.